microsoft/vscode-docs/docs/java/java-project.md

 ## Project management

 Managing a project in VS Code requires the [Project Manager for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-dependency) extension.
-The extension helps manage class paths and dependencies, and create new projects, packages and classes.
+The extension helps manage class paths and dependencies, and create new projects, packages, and classes.

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-dependency">Install the Project Manager for Java</a>

 ### Project view

-Project view helps you view your project and its dependencies, and provides entry points for project management related tasks.
-You can swicth between a hierarchy view and flat view.
+Project view helps you view your project and its dependencies, and provides entry points for project management tasks.
+You can switch between a hierarchy view and flat view.

 ![project view](images/java-project/projectmanager-overview.png)

 ### Create a project

-You can create a project or source only workload by clicking the **+** sign on project view, or through command: **Java: Create Java Project...**.
-During creation, VS Code will facilitate installing required extension(s) per your project type, if the extension(s) weren’t installed.
+You can create a project or source only workload by clicking the **+** sign on project view, or through the command: **Java: Create Java Project...**.
+During creation, VS Code will facilitate installing required extension(s) per your project type, if the extension(s) weren't installed.

 ![create project](images/java-project/projectmanager-createproject.png)

 ### Import a project or module

-A project or module is imported to workspace through **File** > **Open Folder** or **File** > **Open Workspace** menu.
+A project or module is imported to a workspace through **File** > **Open Folder** or **File** > **Open Workspace** menu.
 VS Code for Java will detect your project type automatically.
-As a tip, you can run command **Java: Import Java projects in workspace** to re-import a project from workspace to language server, if made change to the project, without reloading your window.
+As a tip, you can run the command **Java: Import Java projects in workspace** to reimport a project and alert the language server that there were changes to the project, without reloading your window.

 ### Add a dependency